Incentive is a tool of motivation which stimulate the person psychologically to work more.

 - Payment of incentives leads to minimum per unit cost of product as there is an increased efficiency and greater output.

-- Increase in production capacity of the plant takes place.
+- Increase productivity and production capacity of the plant takes place.

 - Incentives increase the earnings of employees.
 At times more than wages.